Understanding USB Standards: 2.0 vs. 3.0 vs. USB-C

 What Is USB?

-Before jumping into the various versions of USB it’s helpful to know what it is.
+Before jumping into the various versions of USB, it’s helpful to know what it is.
 Computers and electronic gadgets connect, communicate, and receive power through the usage of USB, a collection of standards for cables, connections, and communication protocols.
-Since the mid-1990s it has been in use and since then has become the primary interface for keyboards, mice, flash drives, external hard drives, smartphones and monitors.
+Since the mid-1990s, it has been in use and since then has become the primary interface for keyboards, mice, flash drives, external hard drives, smartphones, and monitors.

-USB 2.0: In the early 2000s.
+USB 2.0: In the early 2000s

 Released in 2000, USB 2.0 saw a great improvement over USB 1.1.
-We saw data transfer rates of up to 480 Mbps which is a large jump from the 12 Mbps that came with USB 1.1.
-Also at this time we saw the introduction of better power management as well as the increase in the types of devices supported.
+We saw data transfer rates of up to 480 Mbps, which is a large jump from the 12 Mbps that came with USB 1.1.
+Also, at this time, we saw the introduction of better power management as well as the increase in the types of devices supported.

 Key Features of USB 2.0:

-• Speed: Up to 480 Mb/s.
+Speed: Up to 480 Mb/s.

-• Power Output: Up to 5V, 0.5A which is the same as 2.5W.
+Power Output: Up to 5V, 0.5A, which is the same as 2.5W.

-• Compatibility: Backwards compatible with USB 1.1.
+Compatibility: Backwards compatible with USB 1.1.

-• Connector Types: Type A, Type B, Mini USB, Micro USB.
+Connector Types: Type A, Type B, Mini USB, Micro USB.

 Limitations:

-However as USB 2.0 grew old we saw the rise of high definition media and large file sizes.
-Also due to slow transfer rates it was not the best for heavy data use such as HD video files or running external SSDs.
+However, as USB 2.0 grew old, we saw the rise of high-definition media and large file sizes.
+Also, due to slow transfer rates, it was not the best for heavy data use such as HD video files or running external SSDs.

-USB 3.0: Rapid Boost.
+USB 3.0: Rapid Boost

-In 2008 we saw the release of USB 3.0.
-This version brought in speeds of up to 5 Gbps which is over 10 times what we had with USB 2.0.
-The speed increase saw this port being used for high performance tasks that included large file transfer, external storage and also video streaming.
+In 2008, we saw the release of USB 3.0.
+This version brought in speeds of up to 5 Gbps, which is over 10 times what we had with USB 2.0.
+The speed increase saw this port being used for high-performance tasks that included large file transfer, external storage, and also video streaming.

 Key Features of USB 3.0:

-• Speed: Up to 5 Gigabits per second.
+Speed: Up to 5 Gigabits per second.

-• Power Output: Up to 4.5W (5V 0.9A).
+Power Output: Up to 4.5W (5V 0.9A).

-• Backward Compatibility: Works with USB 2.0 ports and devices (at full speed).
+Backward Compatibility: Works with USB 2.0 ports and devices (at full speed).

-• Connector Types: Standard Pinout A (with extra pins), Standard B, Micro B.
+Connector Types: Standard Pinout A (with extra pins), Standard B, Micro B.

-Visually, it is easy to note that many USB 3.0 ports and connectors have blue colored plastic inserts which is also a feature that is not present in USB 2.0.
-These extra pins in USB 3.0 improve performance by enabling a dual bus architecture that in turn allows for the parallel transmission and reception of data.
+Visually, it is easy to note that many USB 3.0 ports and connectors have blue-colored plastic inserts, which is also a feature that is not present in USB 2.0.
+These extra pins in USB 3.0 improve performance by enabling a dual-bus architecture that, in turn, allows for the parallel transmission and reception of data.

 Benefits:

-With the advent of USB 3.0, faster transfer rates were introduced for what used to be very resource intensive tasks like photo library backup and video editing which are now doable from an external drive.
-Also we saw an improvement in power efficiency and the ability to power more demanding peripheral devices.
+With the advent of USB 3.0, faster transfer rates were introduced for what used to be very resource-intensive tasks like photo library backup and video editing, which are now doable from an external drive.
+Also, we saw an improvement in power efficiency and the ability to power more demanding peripheral devices.

 Drawbacks:

 One issue we saw with USB 3.0 was great variation in plug shapes.
-For instance we had devices which used the Micro-B connector which came in odd forms that didn’t play well with standard Micro-USB ports.
+For instance, we had devices which used the Micro-B connector, which came in odd forms that didn’t play well with standard Micro-USB ports.
 This led to user confusion and frustration.

-USB-C: Wide Connecter.
+USB-C: Wide Connector

 Key Features of USB-C:

-• Power Output: Up to 100W with USB Power Delivery (PD).
+Power Output: Up to 100W with USB Power Delivery (PD).

-• Reversible Connector: No more reverse connection.
+Reversible Connector: No more wrong-way connection.

-• Supports Alternate Modes: Can support video (eg, HDMI, DisplayPort), audio, and also Ethernet.
+Supports Alternate Modes: Can support video (e.g., HDMI, DisplayPort), audio, and also Ethernet.

-• Connector Type: USB Type C only (small oval shaped).
+Connector Type: USB Type-C only (small oval-shaped).

 One of the top benefits of USB-C is that it does many things at once through one port.
-A USB-C port on a laptop for instance takes care of data transfer, power delivery and video output at the same time.
-What we are seeing is that manufacturers have reduced the number of ports on devices which in turn has increased the devices’ functionality.
+A USB-C port on a laptop, for instance, takes care of data transfer, power delivery, and video output at the same time.
+What we are seeing is that manufacturers have reduced the number of ports on devices, which, in turn, has increased the devices’ functionality.

-Real-World Impact: In the Wild:
+Real-World Impact:

 Potential Confusion:

-However I should note that USB-C is a bit of a misnomer.
+However, I should note that USB-C is a bit of a misnomer.
 Not all USB-C cables and ports are the same.
-Some may only support USB 2.0 speeds which is a let down, while some do full speed at USB 3.2 or Thunderbolt 4.
+Some may only support USB 2.0 speeds, which is a letdown, while some do full speed at USB 3.2 or Thunderbolt 4.
 So although the plug type is the same, the performance may vary greatly between what you get.